Modulation and correlations lengths in systems with competing interactions: Large Results

 \subsection{The low temperature limit: a criterion for determining an increase or decrease of the modulation length at low temperatures}

-In this section, we derive universal conditions for increasing or decreasing modulation lengths in systems with competing ferromagnetic and long range interactions.
+In this section, we derive universal conditions for increasing or decreasing modulation lengths in general systems pairwise interactions.
 Eqs.(\ref{selruleodd}, \ref{selruleeven}) show general conditions for the change in modulation length, $L_D$ with temperature for a general system of the form Eq.(\ref{Ham_JQ}).
 The value, $k_0$ of $k$ which satisfies Eq.(\ref{mumin}),

 determines the modulation length at $T=T_c$.